 "A spaceship from another world crashes in the Arizona desert and only an amateur stargazer and a schoolteacher suspect alien influence when the local townsfolk begin to act strangely."

 On this day in 1954 (in Hollywood, California), Gog enjoyed a theatrical run.
-The SciFi feature starred Richard Egan and Constance Dowling, and here's the plot summary from the reliable folks at IMDB.com:
+Directed by Herbert L. Strock from a script by Tom Taggart, Richard G. Taylor, and Ivan Tors, the SciFi feature starred Richard Egan, Constance Dowling, and Herbert Marshall.
+Here's the plot summary from the reliable folks at IMDB.com:

 "A security agent investigates sabotage and murder at a secret underground laboratory, home of two experimental robots."